bitcoin/bitcoin/contrib/seeds/README.md

 Be sure to update `PATTERN_AGENT` in `makeseeds.py` to include the current version, and remove old versions as necessary.

-The seeds compiled into the release are created from sipa's DNS seed data, like this:
+The seeds compiled into the release are created from poolers's DNS seed data, like this:

-    curl -s http://bitcoin.sipa.be/seeds.txt.gz | gzip -dc > seeds_main.txt
+    curl -s https://www.litecoinpool.org/seeds.txt > seeds_main.txt
     python3 makeseeds.py < seeds_main.txt > nodes_main.txt
     python3 generate-seeds.py . > ../../src/chainparamsseeds.h